nemtech/NIP/NIPs/nip-hd-wallets.md

 > The layout defined in this section is a default only, though clients are encouraged to mimic it for compatibility, even if not all features are supported.

-> An hyper deterministic wallet is organized as several `accounts`.
+> An ~~hyper~~hierarchical deterministic wallet is organized as several `accounts`.
 Accounts are numbered, the default account ("") being number 0.
 Clients are not required to support more than one account - if not, they only use the default account.

 > Each account is composed of two keypair chains: an **internal** and an **external** one.
 The _external_ keychain is used to _generate new public addresses_, while the _internal_ keychain is used for _all other operations_.